ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

   clients)
 - CT auditors and CT monitors

-# What to gossip {#what}
+# What kind of data to gossip about {#what}

-This section describes what log data to gossip.
+This section describes what type of log data to gossip.

 ## Signed Tree Heads {#STH}